nationalarchives/ds-infrastructure-web/documentations/Database migration.md

 5. **Test the Connection**:

 * Once the server is added, you can expand the connection, navigate through databases, and start querying your PostgreSQL instance.

+## **Upload the PostgreSQL dump file to the postgres-main-prime instance**

+1. **Connect to the PostgreSQL Instance**
+* Connect to the instance via session manager.

+2. **Navigate to the Root Directory and Check /tmp**

+* Once inside the server:

+    `cd /`

+    `ls`

+   `ls tmp`

+* This ensures that the /tmp directory is accessible and can store the database dump.

+3. **Copy the Dump File from S3 to the Server**

+* Use the following command to copy the dump file from the S3 bucket to the PostgreSQL instance:

+   `aws s3 cp s3://ds-dev-deployment-source/databases/postgres/<dumpfilename.sql> to /tmp/etna.sql
+`

+* 🔹 Replace <dumpfilename.sql> with the actual dump file name.

+* This will download the file into /tmp/etna.sql on the instance.

+4. **Verify the Dump File**

+* After the file is copied, confirm that it exists in /tmp:

+    `ls -lh /tmp/etna.sql`

+* If the file is listed, you're good to proceed with the database restoration.

+### **Create a Database Dump using pg_dump**
+* Run the following command to create a compressed dump of the etna database:

+  `sudo pg_dump -U postgres -Fc etna > /tmp/etna.sql
+`

+  🔹 PostgreSQL will prompt for a password.

+* The password is stored in AWS Secrets Manager.

+* Go to AWS Console → Secrets Manager and find the secret containing PostgreSQL credentials.

+* Copy the password and paste it when prompted.

+### **Verify the Dump File**

+* After the command completes, check if the dump file is created:

+  `pg_dump -U postgres -Fc etna > /tmp/etna.dump
+`

+### **Verify the Second Dump File**

+* Check if both etna.sql and etna.dump exist in /tmp/:

+   `ls -lh /tmp/`

+* You should now see both etna.sql and etna.dump.

+### **Delete the Existing etna Database in pgAdmin 4**

+* Open pgAdmin 4 and connect to the PostgreSQL server.

+* In the left sidebar, navigate to the Databases section.

+* Right-click on the etna database and select Delete/Drop.

+* Confirm the deletion when prompted.

+### Connect to the instance

+* Once connected, run the following command to log into PostgreSQL:

+   `psql -U postgres`

+* You will be prompted for a password.
+Copy the password from AWS Secrets Manager and paste it when prompted.

+### Create the New Database (etna)
+* Once you are inside the PostgreSQL shell, run the following commands:

+  -- Create the new database 'etna' with the owner 'etna_app_user'

+   `createdb -O etna_app_user etna;
+`
+* This command will create the etna database and assign the etna_app_user as the owner.

+### Refresh Databases in pgAdmin 4
+* After creating the database on the instance, go back to pgAdmin 4.

+* In the Databases section, right-click and select "Refresh".

+* You should now see the newly created etna database listed in the databases.

+### Exit the PostgreSQL Shell
+* To exit from the PostgreSQL shell, simply type:

+   `\q
+`

+### Run the pg_restore Command to Restore the Database
+* Now that you're back in the shell, use the following command to restore the dump:

+  `pg_restore -U postgres -d etna -f /tmp/etna.dump
+`

+* This will restore the contents of etna.dump into the etna database.

+* -U postgres: Specifies the PostgreSQL user to connect with (postgres in this case).

+* -d etna: Specifies the database to restore into (etna).

+* -f /tmp/etna.dump: Specifies the path to the dump file that you want to restore from.

+### Verify the Restoration in pgAdmin 4
+* Once the restoration process completes, go back to pgAdmin 4.

+* Right-click on the etna database and select Refresh.

+* Expand the database, and you should now see all the tables and data that were in the etna.dump file.

+### Verify Data in pgAdmin 4
+* You can now check the tables and run SQL queries to verify that the data has been restored successfully:

+  `SELECT * FROM your_table_name;`

+* This should show you the data restored into the etna database.